Hamstrung by Ideology

 However, I believe that in a rational, science-based system, abuse or overuse of certain tools does not invalidate their use.
 Such a system would give priority to farmers’ efforts to better conserve and build soils over important, but lesser concerns.
 It would facilitate development of “near-organic” no-till systems in Western Washington, where the difficulty of killing cover crops under organic standards make this near-to-impossible to implement now.
 I think this would be a better way to steward our soils.

 November 2016 Update.
-Here is a video on this topic that I produced for a session, Sustainability Challenges in Organic Agriculture, at the meetings of the Agronomy, Crop Science, and Soil Science Societies in Phoenix.
+Here is a follow-up article, and a video on this topic that I produced for a session, Sustainability Challenges in Organic Agriculture, at the meetings of the Agronomy, Crop Science, and Soil Science Societies in Phoenix.
 The Ideological Threat of Organic Farming.